 Dental emergencies never happen on your schedule.
-At Elite Dental LLC in Apple Valley, Minnesota, we offer same-day emergency appointments and flexible care to give you the necessary treatment as soon as possible.
+At Elite Dental LLC in West St. Paul, MN, we offer same-day emergency appointments and flexible care to give you the necessary treatment as soon as possible.
 Prompt dental care is vital in a dental emergency to ensure the best possible outcome for your dental health and any damaged oral structures.

 Signs of a Dental Emergency

 Some dental emergencies are more apparent than others.
 Dental trauma, knocked-out teeth, cracks, chips, and other visible damage should be treated immediately.
 However, even subtle and less visible problems are also considered emergencies.
 Issues like damaged or missing dental work, broken restorations like crowns, dentures or missing fillings, and persistent toothaches are all common oral injuries that may require urgent attention.

 The Most Common Dental Emergencies

 Toothaches are common, and most of them go away on their own.
 You can try rinsing with warm salt water, use pain medication, or apply an ice pack to reduce the pain.
 If these first-aid measures are not working and you are still experiencing severe pain, it is time to seek emergency care.

 If you notice some amount of bleeding from your gums after brushing and flossing, it is usually a sign of early-stage gum disease.
 And while you need to have this condition treated, it's not considered an emergency.
 However, if your gums won't stop bleeding and are accompanied by swelling and pain, it calls for emergency help.

 If your jaw gets swollen without any reason, it could indicate an infection or some other condition that needs to be treated at the earliest.